lavadax/MS2-Monkey-Brain/README.md

 ### Functional Testing

 As the functional testing section is quite expansive, it has been given its own file [here.](https://github.com/lavadax/MS2-Monkey-Brain/blob/master/functional-testing.md)
+As a few edits have been made to the javascript code during functional testing, it has been put through JSHint again, and no new errors have been added.

 ### Accessibility Testing